Bus falls into river while boarding ferry in Bangladesh, leaving 24 dead

 Sign up now: Get insights on Asia's fast-moving developments

-DHAKA, March 26 - At least 24 people died after a passenger bus carrying around 40 passengers plunged into the Padma River while attempting to board a ferry in Bangladesh, officials said on Thursday.
+DHAKA – At least 24 people died after a passenger bus carrying around 40 passengers plunged into the Padma River while attempting to board a ferry in Bangladesh, officials said on March 26.

-The accident occurred on Wednesday when the bus lost control approaching a ferry at Daulatdia in Rajbari district, about 100 km (62 miles) from Dhaka.
-The bus overturned and sank nearly 30 feet (9 m) into the river, according to police and the Fire Service and Civil Defence.
+The accident occurred on March 25 when the bus lost control approaching a ferry at Daulatdia in Rajbari district, about 100km from Dhaka.
+The bus overturned and sank nearly 9m into the river, according to police and the Fire Service and Civil Defence.

 Rescuers recovered 22 bodies from inside the submerged bus, including six men, 11 women and five children, Fire Service official Talha Bin Zasim said.